SumoLogic/sumologic-kubernetes-collection/docs/ipv6.md

 #### 1.2.
 Route table with ipv4 external route

 Make sure that VPC’s Route table has a route from IPv4(local) to Internet gateway.
+This is to ensure that ipv4 traffic from your cluster can reach internet.
 Ex.
 0.0.0.0/0→igw-XXX (Internet Gateway)

 ```bash
 aws ec2 create-route \